hdShang/arxiv-daily/docs/cs-RO/2025-09-17/papers/250914143v1-claw-a-vision-language-action-framework-for-weight-aware-robotic-gra.md

 ---
 layout: default
-title: CLAW: A Vision-Language-Action Framework for Weight-Aware Robotic Grasping
+title: "CLAW: A Vision-Language-Action Framework for Weight-Aware Robotic Grasping"
 ---

 # CLAW: A Vision-Language-Action Framework for Weight-Aware Robotic Grasping